Fried Food Expert Warns Seed Oils Break Down into Potent Toxins One of the most…

 The google document above is a short, organized list.
 There are hundreds more yet to be compiled into the document.
 If anyone wants to volunteer to help out with this project, please let me know!

 Supplement companies love extracting oils from whole foods and encapsulating them, and then promoting them as somehow superior to the whole food.
 Common examples of supplement oils include:

 - Fish oil

 - Udo’s oil

 - Borage oil

-None of these are necessary on a whole foods diet with the possible exception of certain very high quality cod liver oils for those who cannot eat whole foods that are naturally high in PUFAs, such as raw or sprouted nuts and seeds, pasture-fed dairy and meats, liver (yum) and oily fish.
+Omega-3 supplements are not needed on a whole foods diet.
+Whole foods that are naturally high in omega-3 include raw or sprouted nuts and seeds, pasture-fed dairy and meats, liver (yum) and oily fish.
 If you are a vegan who cannot eat raw or sprouted nuts and seeds, then a flax oil supplement is a good way to go.

 IT’s NOT THE OMEGA-6

 Our diets do contain too much omega-6, yes.
 But a common misperception is that vegetable oils are toxic because they contain omega-6, and omega-6 is pro-inflammatory.
 There are two points about this misperception I want to bring to your attention.